sahinunlu/Notes/CCode/CleanCode.md

 	**Conceptual Affinity**.
 Certain bits of code want to be near other bits.
 They have a certain conceptual affinity.
 The stronger that affinity, the less vertical distance there should be between them.

+	**Vertical Ordering** In general we want function call dependencies to point in the downward direction.
+That is, a function that is called should be below a function that does the calling.2 This creates a nice flow down the source code module from high level to low level.

+	1.Horizontal Formatting

+	How wide should a line?
+120

+	* Horizontal Openness and Density

+	Surround the assignment operators with white space to accentuate them

+	Do not put spaces between the function names and the opening parenthesis.

+	* Horizontal Alignment